tankista/SYScreenshotUploader/README.md

 Unfortunatelly, Dropbox SDK will redirect to your app using URL schemes when authorisating your app.
 So it means that each your app must have it's own dropbox app in order to redirect you to correct app.
 If you wish to have only 1 dropbox app and upload screenshots from your muplitple apps, this will not work correctly since iOS will not be able to decide where to redirect.
 There are 2 workarounds for this:

 1. before authorising your app with Dropbox, delete all other apps that uses Screenshot Uplaoder.
-2. reimplement Dropbox SDK from scratch and set separate URL scheme for each app using Screenshot Uploader.
+2. contact Dropbox and ask them to implement custom URL schemes support.

+###Register URL Scheme

+Register your dropbox's app to correct URL scheme (db-DROPBOX_APP_KEY) in Info.plist.
+This will ensure that after successful authorisation iOS will redirect you from Dropbox app to your app.

 ###Implementation